 Wheat is a major staple food consumed by about 44 % of the world’s population (Thakur et al., 2022).
 It is cultivated globally across 225 million hectares of area with production of 750 million tonnes.
 India ranks second with production of 109 million tonnes which is about 14 % of the global wheat production (Singh et al., 2023).
 In future, about 198 million tonnes of additional wheat production is required by the year 2050 to meet the demand of human population that will be around 9.8 billion by that time (Akter and Rafiqul Islam, 2017).

 The growth, development and productivity of crop plants are significantly impacted by climate change.
 The major effect of climate change is global warming (Wahid et al., 2007; Allan et al., 2023).
 Global surface temperature in the first two decades of 21st century (2001-2020) was 0.99 °C higher than 1850-1900.
 Surface temperature of earth has increased faster since 1970 than in any 50-year period during last 2000 years prior to 1970 (Allan et al., 2023).
 Wheat is highly sensitive to heat stress.
 The increase in temperature adversely affects wheat growth and development.
 Wheat is highly sensitive to heat stress.
 According to global climate models, for every 1 °C rise in temperature, wheat production decreases by 4.1 to 6.0 % (Liu et al., 2016).
 In comparison to other countries, temperature rise in some regions of India has already reached 1.0 to 1.2 oC higher than the pre-industrial levels (Mishra et al., 2021).
-Nearly all phases of wheat growth and development (seed germination, root and leaf emergence, stem growth, floral initiation, pollination, fertilization and source-sink partitioning are adversely affected by high temperatures (Rezaei et al., 2018; Buttar et al., 2020; Fleitas et al., 2020; Lal et al., 2022).
+Nearly all phases of wheat growth and development (seed germination, root and leaf emergence, stem growth, floral initiation, pollination, fertilization and source-sink partitioning) are adversely affected by high temperatures (Rezaei et al., 2018; Buttar et al., 2020; Fleitas et al., 2020; Lal et al., 2022).
 A complex series of processes, including; supply of photo-assimilates to reproductive organs, stem-reserve accumulation, gametogenesis, embryogenesis, nutrient assimilation, respiration, photosynthesis, water relations and grain development are negatively influenced by heat-stress in wheat resulting in a penalty on yield, productivity and quality of grains (Lal et al., 2021).